In 2019 we are offering one customized tour: Central Europe

 Your trip up the hill would be worthwhile just for the spectacular view looking down on the Old Town, which makes the rest of your visit into this medieval world a rewarding bonus.
 As you gaze out across Salzburg you can get your bearings, see where you have been already and consider the rest of your explorations.

 Called the Hohensalzburg Fortress, the existing castle was begun in the 11th century and still retains this feeling of the ages and is so big that it feels like a medieval village.
 We shall wander through, enjoying the views.

-SALZBURG DAY TWO: Historic churches, Mirabell Gardens, viewpoints, and a bus tour of the countryside.
+SALZBURG DAY TWO: Historic churches, Mirabell Gardens, viewpoints, and optional bus tour of the countryside.

 This morning’s activities continue on the “Right Bank” of the River Salzach, starting with a spectacular lookout that offers another postcard view of the Old Town and castle.
 This terrace is just a short walk from Platzl Square along Linzergasse to a driveway at number 14, then up a few steps and around the bend through a wooded path to the Kapuziner Berg.
 It only takes ten minutes to get up the hill and is certainly worth the walk -- you will see the Cathedral and other domes of the town across the river, and the castle towering above it all on a rocky peak.

 After you take a look, return to Linzergasse, an ancient street similar to those you have explored in the Old Town, and notice the different restaurants serving traditional food because you might want to come back over here for lunch.
 Your next goal is three blocks away, the Mirabell Gardens.